Updated November 17, 2023

-Number of preferred stocks: the number of shares the preference shareholder is holding.
-Preference shareholders are entitled to get fixed dividends on a regular interval.
+The number of preferred stocks: the number of shares the preference shareholder holds.
+Fixed dividends at regular intervals are entitled to be received by preference shareholders.

 Par value: the face value of a bond or any fixed-income instrument.
 Par value is also known as Face Value or Nominal Value.

 Rate of Dividend: the rate at which the dividend will be paid out; it is calculated at par value.

 Anand has invested in the preferred stocks of a company.
 Anand has bought 1500 preferred stocks of that company.
 As per the company policy, Anand is entitled to a preferred dividend of 7% @ par value of a stock.
 The par value of each stock is $150.
 What is the amount of preferred dividend Anand will be getting each year?